-The average person gets an alarming 40% of their daily calories from soft drinks, energy drinks, smoothies, and lattes.
-(43)
+The average person gets an alarming number of their daily calories from soft drinks, energy drinks, and lattes.

-They are usually loaded with sugar, a non-nutritive food-like substance that is bad news for your brain.
+They are usually loaded with sugar, a non-nutritive food-like substance that is bad news for the brain.

-Sugar been linked to memory impairment, learning disorders, and shortened attention span.
-(44)
+Sugar has been linked to memory impairment, learning disorders, and shortened attention span.

-Sugar increases brain inflammation which contributes to memory loss, brain fog, and inability to focus as well as depression, anxiety, and numerous psychiatric and neurological disorders.
-(45)
+Sugar increases brain inflammation which contributes to memory loss, brain fog, and an inability to focus, as well as depression, anxiety, and numerous psychiatric and neurological disorders.

-As with caffeine, if you decide to cut back on sugar, do it long before exam time.
+As with caffeine, if you decide to cut back on sugar, do it well before exam time.

 Drink caffeine and alcohol in moderation.